 Complainant states the Subject Judges exhibited "bigotry," made "bad rulings," and refused to seal the first above-described case, which caused documents to be used against him in a different proceeding.
-Complainant alleges the First Subject Judge has a "long history" of abusing him, "constantly denies" him due process, "attacks me on my disability," confused him about what documents needed to be sealed, refused to send him orders, "made his order very long and hard to read because he is hiding from the disabled the meaning in them," "boasted that he would not review any of my arguments," and "continued his attack on my disability."
-He attached documents to his Complaint.
+Complainant alleges the First Subject Judge has a "long history" of abusing him, "constantly denies" him due process, "attacks me on my disability," refused to send him orders, and "made his order very long and hard to read because he is hiding from the disabled the meaning in them."
+He also takes issue with the actions of an individual who is not one of the Subject Judges, and he attached documents to his Complaint.